 Gleam giveaways have one or more entry tasks, which can be mandatory or optional.
 When the giveaway has ended, Gleam chooses a random winner from all entries, and the promoter contacts the winner via email and can choose to display the winner’s name and photo on the widget.

-Gleam giveaways are much quicker to enter than Rafflecopter, as tasks like tweeting or following on Instagram can be done with a single click, rather than copying and pasting links or waiting for pop-ups to load.
+Gleam giveaways are much quicker to enter than Rafflecopter, as tasks like tweeting can be done with a single click, rather than copying and pasting links.
 Although this makes life easier for the entrant, it does make it harder for the promoter to check entries have been completed, and that’s why bloggers who like to run multiple task giveaways usually opt for Rafflecopter rather than Gleam.
 Personally, as both a comper and a promoter, I prefer the look and feel of Gleam.

 In this post I’ll be showing how to enter a Gleam giveaway correctly.
-For most giveaways, you don’t have to complete every task to enter the prize draw, and you don’t require a social media account – using an email address is usually OK.
+For most giveaways, you don’t have to complete every task to enter the prize draw, and you don’t require any social media accounts – using just your email address is fine.
 Before you start entering Gleam giveaways, consider creating a Google/gmail account – then it’s easy to comment on blogs, YouTube and Google+ if those are required tasks.